couchbase/java-dcp-client/HOWTO-RELEASE.md

 ## Bump the project version number

 1. Edit `pom.xml` and remove the `-SNAPSHOT` suffix from the version string.
-2. Edit `integration-test/pom.xml` and update the `dcp.client.version` property to match the version string in Step 1.
-3. Edit `examples/pom.xml` and update the `dcp.client.version` property to match the version string in Step 1.
+2. Edit `examples/pom.xml` and update the `dcp.client.version` property to match the version string in Step 1.
-4. Commit these changes, with message "Prepare x.y.z release" (where x.y.z is the version you're releasing).
+3. Commit these changes, with message "Prepare x.y.z release" (where x.y.z is the version you're releasing).

 ## Tag the release